Are processed foods bad for your gut health?

 We believe that no food should be completely off-limits.
 However, choosing more delicious and nutritious unprocessed or minimally processed foods and limiting ultra-processed foods will help to keep your gut microbes happy and well-fed.

 We all have a unique gut microbiome, so there is no one 'best' way to eat that suits everybody.
 Importantly, there’s no one single food—or single microbe—that will make or break your microbiome.
 The microbiome is a complex community, and your regular dietary habits over time are what determines the mix.

 Finding the foods that work best for your unique body and your community of gut bacteria starts with understanding which bugs are living in your gut right now, and which foods will help them thrive.

-Our ZOE at-home test reveals your unique mix of “good” and “bad” bugs and helps you find the foods that fit your body and your gut microbiome best, so you can take back control of your health and weight.
+Our at-home test reveals your unique mix of “good” and “bad” bugs and helps you find the foods that fit your body and your gut microbiome best, so you can take back control of your health and weight.
 Ready to discover the best way to eat for your unique body and gut?